maxwellsor169/Hang-man-game/README.md

 # Hangman Game

-This is the story about the **Hangman Game.** This is a project written with Python codes aimed at getting players to guess correctly a randomly selected word from a pool of list containing the first twenty elements.
+This is the story about the **Hangman Game.** This is a project written with Python codes aimed at getting players to guess correctly a randomly selected word from a pool of lists containing the first twenty elements.

 Link to the live project: [Hangman Game](https://hang-man-app-a6a9afadde6e.herokuapp.com/)
 ![Hangman Responsive image](doc/images/Hangman-Responsive-image.png)